Tomatoes are easily grown in containers—clay pots, plastic nursery pots, and wood boxes

 Tomatoes growing in containers, like tomatoes growing in the garden, need a continuous, uninterrupted supply of moisture.
 Do not let the soil in a container go dry and conversely do not allow the soil to be overly wet or soggy

-Water whenever the soil becomes dry down to about a half inch or slightly more; this might mean watering once a week in mild weather or watering up to three times a week in hot, dry weather.
+Water whenever the soil becomes dry down to about a half-inch or slightly more below the soil surface; this might mean watering once a week in mild weather or watering up to three times a week in hot, dry weather.
 When a plant growing in a container begins to wilt towards the end of the day it is time to water; if you find a plant wilted in the morning, it has gone too long without water and needs immediate attention.

 When you water, be certain that the water reaches the soil at the bottom of the container.
 Water the container thoroughly, until the water runs out of the drainage hole at the bottom, or put water in a saucer or tray under the container and allow the soil to wick water up from the saucer into the container.
 A container should draw all the water it needs from a bottom tray in about 30 minutes.
 Do not let the container sit in a saucer of water longer than 30 minutes; root rot can be caused by overly wet soil.